LSEG-API-Samples/Example.EMA.Java.ValueAddObjectsForEMA/Chain-README.md

 **Before you start the application** you must configure the *EmaConfig.xml file* to specify the host name of the server (the TREP or Elektron platform) to which the EMA connects.
 This is set thanks to the value of the *\<ChannelGroup>\<ChannelList>\<Channel>\<Host>* node.
 This value can be a remote host name or IP address.

-To start the *ChainStepByStepExample* run the *chain-stepbystep-example.bat* or the *chain-stepbystep-example.ksh* script.
+To start the *ChainStepByStepExample* run the *chain-stepbystep-example-with-esdk.x.x.x.bat* or the *chain-stepbystep-example-with-esdk.x.x.x.ksh* script matching your installed Elektron SDK version.
 These scripts depend on the *JAVA_HOME* and *ELEKTRON_JAVA_HOME* environment variables that must have been defined for the build scripts.

 ### Expected output